Travelling to Bath

 You can take a train from the airport to Reading train station where you can pick up a train service to Bath Spa railway station, with a total journey time of approximately 180 minutes.

-For an easy arrival or departure, you can pre-book a private airport transfer to or from Gatwick Airport with Russell's of Bath, who offer 24/7 pick-up and drop off for up to 8 people.
+For an easy arrival or departure, you can pre-book a private airport transfer to or from Gatwick Airport with K&I Cars Taxi and Private Hire Services, Roman Bath Private Hire, or ExecFirm – Executive Travel.

-Alternatively, catch a National Express coach from Gatwick Airport via Heathrow Airport to Bath with a journey time of approximately 270 minutes.
+Alternatively, catch a coach from Gatwick Airport via Heathrow Airport to Bath with a journey time of approximately 270 minutes.